diskoverdata/diskover-docs/source_files/user_media_edition_telestream_plugins.md

 [Click here to learn more about the Telestream products.](http://www.telestream.net/)

 ___
-### Preview/Validate Media Files with GLIM
+### GLIM | Preview/Validate Media Files

 You can do an advanced search/validation of a media file and playback right from Diskover.

 >🔆 &nbsp;Make sure you are logged in your Telestream account before using this feature.

-You can access the **File Action > open in GLIM** by selecting a file and clicking the File Action button as shown below:
+You can access **File Action > open in GLIM** by first selecting a file in the results pane and then clicking the File Action button as shown below > select **open with Glim**:

 ![Image: Telestream GLIM Preview File Selection](images/image_file_action_glim_selection.png)

-Or click the gear icon location on the line item that you want to preview with GLIM > select **open with Glim**
+You can also click the File Action/gear icon located in the results pane to preview with GLIM > select **open with Glim**:

 ![Image: Telestream GLIM Preview File Selection](images/image_file_action_glim_gear_icon_selection.png)

-This will launch GLIM where you'll be able to validate/preview the file.
+This will launch GLIM where you'll be able to validate/preview a media file.

 ![Image: Telestream GLIM Preview](images/image_file_action_glim_preview.png)

 [Click here to learn more about the Telestream GLIM product.](https://www.telestream.net/glim/overview.htm)

 ___
-### Submit Transcoding Jobs to Vantage Direclty from Diskover
+### Vantage | Submit Transcoding Jobs direclty from Diskover

 The Diskover Telestream Vantage Plugin allows end-users to submit files for transcoding directly from the Diskover user interface.
 This process can be utilized by all end-users without needing access to the production tools and source files.